search form

 2) Representing member interests.
 When the NRA figures out what its members want, it doesn't take into account what non-members want.
 It only calculates what its membership prefers.
 If members want stronger background checks, or even the current policy, they'll follow that.
 But that same Quinnipiac poll finds 91 percent of gun owners want those gun checks.

-See also Securing Society's Trust: How Background Checks Bolster Fraud Prevention and Ensure Public Safety
+See also The Vital Role of Background Checks in Preventing Fraud and Ensuring Public Safety

 3) Because they can.
 In this view, the Iron Law of Oligarchy applies to interest groups, where a diminutive part of a group can control policy for the rest.
 The NRA, if this is right, is led by small but well-organized faction.
 They don't have to defeat every senator.
 They can just make an example of a Democrat or two in a red state, or a Republican compromiser like Dick Lugar, to send the message to everyone else in the Senate or Congress.